Recent developments and trends

 Airport charges consist of landing, parking and passenger service charges, all of which are regulated by the Airports Company Act.

 Air traffic navigation charges are regulated by the Air Traffic and Navigation Services Company Act, which defines an ’air traffic service charge’ as “an amount levied by the company on an operator of an aircraft or an airport in connection with the use of any air navigation infrastructure by, or the provision of an air traffic service to, such operator”.
-This includes:

 What regulations govern access to airports?